dragonflydb/documentation/docs/migrate-to-dragonfly/01-migrating-single-node-redis/01-replication.md

 Once replication is active and data synchronization between the primary (`redis-source`) and replica (`dragonfly`) is confirmed, the old primary instance can be decommissioned.
 This is achieved by promoting the new Dragonfly instance to become the new primary.
-Use the command `REPLICAOF no one` on the Dragonfly instance to break the replication link from the source:
+Use the command [`REPLICAOF NO ONE`](../../command-reference/server-management/replicaof.md) on the Dragonfly instance to break the replication link from the source:

 ```shell
 dragonfly-6380$> REPLICAOF no one